-EDUCATION RETHEURSEMENT PROGRAM
+EDUCATION REIMEURSEMENT PROGRAM

-I. PROGRAM ESTABLISHED

-- A. An Education Reimbursement Program is established in all City departments to reimburse qualified full-time City employees below the level of Division Read for necessary and proper expenses incurred in connection with certain approved educational costs.
-This program is designed to encourage City employees to increase their knowledge and improve their skills for both the benefit of themselves and the City. - B. The purpose of these regulations is to set forth the rules under which this program shall be administered.

-II.
-ELIGIBILITY

-- A. Any full-time City employee below the level of Division Head may qualify for the Educational Reimbursement Program, except employees in the following classifications: Folice Officer, Policewoman, Police Sergeant and Police Lieutenant. - B. Any employee who qualifies for benefits under the G.I.
-Bill. or some other outside source of funds, for a proposed course of study will be eligible only for reimbursement of that portion of tuition and fees not covered by the G.I. benefits, or other outside source of funds.

-III.
-GENERAL RULES AND REGULATIONS

-- A. Application for education reimbursement may be made only for attendance at a school of recognized and approved educational standing. - B. Proposed course must relate to the employee's present job, or to a reasonably predictable future job, with the City.
-This means that proposed courses must be of immediate benefit to the employee in the performance of current job assignments, or in qualifying for promotion within his present field of specialization, or is part of a logically related sequence of courses leading to a degree in his present field of specialization. - C. To benefit from this program an employee must complete the course of study successfully.
+- 1. PROGRAM ESTABLISHED - A. An Education Reimbursement Program is established in all City departments to reimburse qualified full-time City employees below the level of Division Head for necessary and proper expenses incurred in connection with certain approved educational costs.
+This program is designed to encourage City employees to increase their knowledge and improve their skills for both the benefit of themselves and the City. - B. The purpose of these regulations is to set forth the rules under which this program shall be administered. - II.
+ELIGIBILITY - A. Any full-time City employee below the level of Division Head may qualify for the Educational Reimbursement Program, except employees in the following classifications: Police Officer, Policewoman, Police Sergeant and Police Lieutenant. - B. Any employee who qualifies for benefits under the G.I.
+Bill, or some other outside source of funds, for a proposed course of study will be eligible only for reimbursement of that portion of tuition and fees not covered by the G.I. benefits, or other outside source of funds. - III.
+GENERAL RULES AND REGULATIONS - A. Application for education reimbursement may be made only for attendance at a school of recognized and approved educational standing. - B. Proposed course must relate to the employee's present job, or to a reasonably predictable future job, with the City.
+This means that proposed courses must be of immediate benefit to the employee in the performance of current job assignments, or in qualifying for promotion within his present field of specialization, or is part of a logically related sequence of courses leading to a degree in his present field of specialization.

+MOU - City of Alameda & Alameda Management & Confidential Employees Association (07/01/252 - 6/30/20275) - Amended June 18, 2024

+C. To benefit from this program an amployee must complete the course of study successfully.
 This means finishing the proposed course with a passing grade.

-APPENDIX B
+Regulations Governing the Education Reimbursement Program